Bipolar disorder runs in my family, but I didn’t know that when I had my first manic episode.

 My husband comes home from work.
 I’m still working.
 He comes in to chat, and I get upset at the interruption.
 He asks if I’d gotten any sleep.
 My husband knows I was tossing and turning all night, and it scared him.

 He makes dinner: chicken and wild rice with vegetables.
 On a normal day, this would be delicious.
 Today, it turns to dry, flavorless dust in my mouth.
-I take the second of two daily doses of bipolar medication, fish oil, and multivitamin.
+I take the second of two daily doses of medication for bipolar disorder, fish oil, and multivitamin.

 Over dinner, he notices how fast I’m talking, how quickly my mind is working.